 I was a member of the international advisory board advising the German Research Council Priority Programme on "Adaptation and Creativity in Africa: Technologies and Significations in the Production of Order and Disorder”.
 I have also served on research evaluation panels for the German DFG and the Volkswagen Foundation.
 I have also been an advisor to a project financed by the National Research Fund of Luxembourg entitled "Informal Trade and Cross-Border Integration in West Africa (CROSSTRADE)".
 I am currently a member of the external advisory board for the Global South Studies Centre (GSSC) in Koln.
 In 2017, I was a member of the DFG (German Research Council) panel evaluating Clusters of Excellence bids.
 Closer to home, I have served as a member of the Philip Leverhulme Prize Committee for History.
-Finally, I was member of the UK Research Excellence Framework (REF) panel for History in 2014.
+Finally, I was member of the UK Research Excellence Framework (REF) panel for History in 2014 and will serve again in this capacity in 2021.
 Formerly, I was an elected council member of the Royal African Society.

 I was the co-editor of the Journal of Modern African Studies (Cambridge University Press) from September 2012 until September 2017, alongside Leo Villalón.
 I have since joined the editorial board of JMAS.
 I am also a member of the boards of Afriche e Orienti, Revista Africana Studia, Africa Spectrum, Journal of Borderland Studies, Transactions of the Historical Society of Ghana, Journal of African Peace and Security, and Africa Review.
 I was a founding co-editor of the African Borderlands book series published by Palgrave Macmillan.